bobthecow/homebrew-php/README.md

 - Remember to use the proper php version in that export.
 So if you installed the `php53` formula, use `php53` instead of `php54` in the export.
 - Updating your installed php will result in the binaries no longer existing within your path.
 In such cases, you will need to reinstall the pear extensions.
 Alternatives include installing `pear` outside of `homebrew-php` or using the `homebrew-php` version of your extension.
 - Uninstalling your `homebrew-php` php formula will also remove the extensions.

-## Bug Reports

-Please include the following information in your bug report:

-- OS X Version: ex.
-10.7.3, 10.6.3
-- Homebrew Version: `brew -v`
-- PHP Version in use: stock-apple, homebrew-php stable, homebrew-php devel, homebrew-php head, custom
-- XCode Version: 4.3, 4.0, 3 etc.
-  - If using 4.3, verify whether you have the `Command Line Tools` installed as well
-- Output of `gcc -v`
-- Output of `php -v`
-- Output of `brew install -V path/to/homebrew-php/formula.rb` within a [gist](http://gist.github.com).
-Please append any options you added to the `brew install` command.
-- Output of `brew doctor` within a [gist](http://gist.github.com)

-This will help us diagnose your issues much quicker, as well as find commonalities between different reported issues.

 ## Contributing